ShaddGallegos/OllamaTrauma/README.md

 1. **Install/Update and Run Mistral**
    - Checks if Ollama is installed, installs it if needed
-   - Downloads the Mistral model if not available
+   - Downloads the Mistral model if not available local already
    - Runs the Mistral LLM

 2. **Import Model from Hugging Face**